-I honestly think this is very CLOSE for both of them, and many friends, coworkers, and Levain fanatics have agreed.
+I honestly think this is very CLOSE to both of them, and many friends, coworkers, and Levain fanatics have agreed.
 As an avid Levain addict myself, I truly feel they look and taste similar to the ’overpriced’ Levain cookies.
-Everywhere I’ve brought bags of these, people think it IS the Levain cookie upon looking and tasting, then some declare it’s lighter, and actually prefer it.
-I bake mine a bit longer, as I don’t like them practically raw inside (just gooey and chewy), and would always nuke Levain’s cookies for 5 seconds to remedy this. (raw cookie dough always gives me a stomach ache for some reason).
+Everywhere I’ve brought bags of these, people think it is the Levain cookie upon looking and tasting, then some declare it’s lighter, and actually prefer it.
+I bake mine a bit longer, since I don’t like them practically raw inside (just gooey and chewy), and always nuke Levain’s cookies for 5 seconds to remedy this. (raw cookie dough always gives me a stomach ache for some reason).

 For the Dark Chocolate Peanut Butter Chip recipe, I used the recipe for the Dark Chocolate Coconut cookie, with the following changes.
 Subtract coconut and walnuts, and add 2 cups of peanut butter chips, plus more baking powder.